hackclub/nest/SETUP.md

 https://guides.hackclub.app (MediaWiki) is used for all of Nest's documentation, with the exception of this document.
 It's maintained and written by Nest admins and the community, and contains guides and help for anyone using Nest.
 It is running on nest-prox-3 as a LXC container.

-### Uptime Kuma
+### Kener

-[Uptime Kuma](https://github.com/louislam/uptime-kuma) monitors Nest's services and infrastructure, and alerts in Slack (#nest-status channel) when anything goes down.
+[Kener](https://kener.ing/docs) monitors Nest's services and infrastructure, and alerts in Slack (#nest-status channel) when anything goes down.
 It's running on the logs.hackclub.app Hetzner VPS.

 At the moment, it is setup to monitor 13 services:

 - The dashboard
-- The SSH bastion
 - The nest website
 - The site for exporting old nest data
 - The guides